Evaluation and Hardening of LLM System Instructions Against Extraction via Encoding Attacks: Encoding-Based System Instruction Extraction

-We design an evaluation framework to assess whether Large Language Models leak system instructions when disclosure requests are framed as encoded or structured output tasks.
+We design an evaluation framework to assess whether LLMs leak system instructions when disclosure requests are framed as encoded or structured output tasks.
 The framework focuses on scenarios in which direct requests for system instructions are correctly refused, but equivalent requests expressed as formatting or encoding tasks are handled differently by the model.
 An attack instance is considered successful if a model (i) refuses a direct request for system instructions, but (ii) responds to an equivalent request framed as an encoding or structured-output task by revealing partial or complete system instructions or other sensitive system-level information.
 This definition captures failures that arise due to differences in how requests are interpreted based on their representation, rather than from the absence of refusal behavior.